Duliajan: Transportation

-Hospitals

-AGCL (Assam Gas Company Limited) Medical Centre is run by the public sector Assam Gas Company.
-It is located inside the campus of the company.

-Medha LifeCare Hospital & Research Institute (formerly Lifecare Nursing Home) is a privately owned Hospital located at Tipling Road, Jayanagar.
-Medha Paramedical Institute is located within the premises and offers 2 years diploma courses and six months certificate courses in Nursing, Laboratory, Radiology, Physiotherapy, Pharmacy, OT, ICU, Home Care, Emergency Aid etc.

-OIL India Hospital, Duliajan is run by the Oil India Limited.
-It mainly facilitates for the employees of the OIL India company and also for outsiders who resides in Duliajan.
-It is located just near to the Nehru Maidan.

 Sports

 Sports has always been an important and enthusiastic topic for the locals of the town.
 The local youths and children indulge in different sports throughout the year.
-In Nehru Maidan, there is Duliajan Athletics club which is the body of Assam Athletics Association affiliated with Athletics, football, cricket, lawn tennis, table tennis, golf, taekwondo, badminton, baseball, kabaddi college level, chess, kho-kho in school level, handball at college level, boxing, kick boxing, swimming, squash and martial arts are the most popular ones.
-The two main town clubs, Duliajan Club and Zaloni Club, provide the basic sports facilities and trainings for enthusiastic local kids from an early age.
+In Nehru Maidan, there is Duliajan Athletics Club which is the body of Assam Athletics Association affiliated with athletics, football, cricket, lawn tennis, table tennis, golf, taekwondo, badminton, baseball, kabaddi college level, chess, kho-kho in school level, handball at college level, boxing, kick boxing, swimming, squash and martial arts.
+The two main clubs of the town, Duliajan Club and Zaloni Club provide the basic sports facilities and trainings for enthusiastic local kids from an early age.

-The local professional football club, Oil India FC is a member of the AIFF and played in the I-League 2nd Division.
-The team is the current winner of Assam Club Football Championship.
+The famous football club from Duliajan, Oil India FC is a member of the AIFF and competed in the I-League 2nd Division for three seasons.
+The team is the current winner of Bordoloi Trophy.

-The Nehru Maidan or Oil India Ground, which is also the home ground of Oil India FC, has hosted a number of national and state level football tournaments.
-District level cricket tournaments and also state level Athletics Games have also been hosted here.
+The Nehru Maidan or Oil India Ground is the home ground of Oil India FC.
+It has hosted a number of national and state level football tournaments.
+District level cricket tournaments and state level Athletics Games have also been hosted here.
 It has a capacity of 10,000 people.